-The schools of DuPage High School District 88 offer our students a meaningful and comprehensive educational program that provides a strong foundation for success beyond high school, and the 2017-18 school year will provide yet another opportunity to expand on our accomplishments.
-I would like to thank you for your support of our programs and staff members and for your partnership in "Building Futures" for the students of DuPage High School District 88.
+The schools of DuPage High School District 88 offer our students a meaningful and comprehensive educational program that provides a strong foundation for success beyond high school, and the 2018-19 school year will provide yet another opportunity to expand on our accomplishments.
+Thank you for your support of our programs and staff members and for your partnership in "Building Futures" for the students of DuPage High School District 88.